opendocsg/slw-judgments-backfill/2017_SGCA_41/report.md

 _Criminal Law_ – _Statutory offences_ – _Misuse of Drugs Act_

-[LawNet Editorial Note: This was an appeal from the decision of the High Court in [2016] SGHC 56.]
+[LawNet Editorial Note: This was an appeal from the decision of the High Court in <span class="citation">[2016] SGHC 56</span>.]

 [LawNet Editorial Note: The application in Criminal Motion No 6 of 2018 was dismissed by the Court of Appeal on 15 March 2018.
-See [2018] SGCA 15.]
+See <span class="citation">[2018] SGCA 15</span>.]

 3 July 2017